BenjaminHLee/ESG-2/README.md

   * `python3 -m flask run`

 \* Note: using `flask run` in non-development environments is generally considered bad practice.
-You can get away with it if you're running a short- lived instance for a small number of users, but it's better to use a proper WSGI server.
+You can get away with it if you're running a short-lived instance for a small number of users, but it's better to use a proper WSGI server.
 If you're just looking for a series of things to copy and paste, try the following steps:

 5. Install gunicorn
   * `pip install gunicorn`